 Bookstores.
 After opening its first bookstore in 2015 Amazon now has 19 bookstores.
 These bookstores are located in major cities across the US.
 Amazon’s CFO Brian Olsavsky said that Amazon’s bookstores are a “really great way for customers to engage with our devices and see them, touch them, play with them and become fans.
 So we see a lot of value in that as well”.

 Amazon Go.
-A sneak peek into the future was given when Amazon unveiled its first Amazon Go store in December of 2016.
+A sneak peek into the future was given when Amazon unveiled its first Amazon Go to the public in 2018.
 Amazon Go is a convenience store that was first launched with no cashiers but instead uses machine learning and sensors to determine which items customers have taken off shelves.
 After customers have finished shopping they can walk out of the store without having to ever stand in a line or go through a checkout.
 When customers leave the store their Amazon account is automatically charged.
 However when the latest Amazon Go store recently opened in New York cash was accepted.
 According to Cameron Janes, Amazon's Vice President of Physical Stores: “adding more payment methods enables more customers to shop in the store.
 And that's great for customers and great for us."
 This move is likely due to the fact that a significant amount of US citizens (6.5%, or 8.4 million households) do not have bank accounts, making those customers unable to shop at cashier free Amazon Go stores.